-Did You Successfully Negotiate A Great Package With Your New Job?
+Did You Successfully Negotiate A Great Package For Your New Job?
 Tell Us About It

 Katherine Du/NPR

 It's a great job market.
-Were you able to score a great deal by negotiating for something unusual – or unusually great?
-We'd love to hear about how you scored it, and why it was important to you.
+Were you able to score a great deal by negotiating for something unusual — or unusually great?
+We'd love to hear about how you scored it and why it was important to you.

 Your responses may be used in an upcoming story, on air or on NPR.org.
-A producer may reach out to you to follow up on your response, too.
+A producer may reach out to you to follow up on your response too.

 Share your story with us below, or fill out the form here.